War metaphors in cancer: Determinants of identity adoption

 Research has indicated that the likelihood of adopting a specific label varies according to different factors.
 A study of men post-prostatectomy showed that men were most likely to adopt the label of 'someone who has had cancer'.
 The label 'cancer survivor' was more likely when there was higher cancer severity perception and when there was benefit found in the 'survivor' identity.
 Those identifying with 'victim' were more likely to receive a positive depression result on a depression screening.
 Other work suggests that older age and enhanced psychological development following diagnosis are linked with the likelihood of adopting a 'survivor' identity.
-When examined by gender, men who identified as 'survivors' had lower perceptions of threat, engaged in greater reflection, and had stronger insight from peer communication.
-Women who identified as 'survivors' were more engaged in posting to online support groups, felt a greater sense of belonging in peer contexts, and were able to better relate to those in support groups.
+When examined by gender, men who identified as 'survivors' had lower perceptions of threat, engaged in greater reflection, and had stronger insight about their cancer experience from peer communication.
+Women who identified as 'survivors' were more engaged in posting to online support groups, felt a greater sense of belonging in peer contexts, and were able to better relate to those in support groups compared with women who did not adopt the 'survivor' identity.

 On the other hand, a study of bone marrow transplant receivers who previously had cancer found that patient identity was not related to age nor income.
 It was also found to be inversely correlated to education and the amount of time that had passed since the transplant.
 It is also shown to be unrelated to how well or poorly adjusted psychologically a person is following their cancer treatment.
 In a study of colorectal survivors, researchers found that adopting a 'survivor' identity was not significantly related to age, status of relationship, level of schooling, or duration since cancer diagnosis.

-Other illnesses/conditions
+Other illnesses and conditions

 The concept of a "battle with..." is used in similar phrases such as a "battle with depression".

 HIV researchers also commonly use battle metaphors.
-Some commentators have also criticized the use of war terms and militarization of the HIV/AIDS pandemic.
+Some commentators have criticized the use of war terms and militarization of the HIV/AIDS pandemic.

-The use of war metaphors spread during the COVID-19 epidemic, in which healthcare workers were described as "brave heroes" and those affected by coronavirus as "victims".